5 Real Persistence Athletics Member Transformations

 Five members.
 Five different paths.
 One Belltown gym.

 The best way to understand what Persistence Athletics actually does is to look at the members who have been here.
 Not abstract success stories.
 Real people.
-First names you would hear if you walked into class on a Tuesday.
+First names you would hear if you walked into class on a Tuesday at 3025 1st Ave.

-This article profiles five of them: Devang, Katie, Aman, Emily, and Pouria.
+This article profiles five of them: Devang, Kat, Aman, Emily, and Pouria.
 Five different starting points, five different goals, five different progressions.
-What they share is that each one of them committed to showing up at our gym in Belltown, Seattle, listened to coaches, and stayed consistent for long enough that the body responded.
+What they share is that each one committed to showing up at our gym in Belltown, Seattle, listened to coaches, and stayed consistent for long enough that the body responded.
+Some of them have built so much that they now help coach the people training next to them.

 I'm Jacque Dewangan, CFL3 and Precision Nutrition Level 2.
-I have coached most of these members directly over the past several years.
-Updated April 2026.
+I have coached most of these members directly over the past several years, sometimes alongside Ravi (our head S&C coach, CFL3, MS in Strength and Conditioning) and the rest of the crew on the floor.
+Updated June 2026.

 Table of Contents

-Devang Mistry came to Persistence as a software engineer with no real strength background.
-He had been a runner.
-He played pickup basketball.
-He had never picked up a barbell with structure.
-Like a lot of tech workers in Belltown, he wanted something coached and consistent that fit a busy schedule.
+Devang came to Persistence as a software engineer at Zillow with no real strength background.
+Like a lot of the tech workers who walk over from the towers nearby (we are about an 8 minute walk from Amazon), he wanted something coached and consistent that fit a busy schedule.
+On day one he could barely move with structure under a barbell.

 Where he started

 His first month was foundational pattern work.
 The squat felt awkward.
 The deadlift felt heavier than the weight on the bar.
-The strict press wandered.
-He could clean about 95 pounds without breaking position.
+He was, in his own words, not able to do much of anything.
+That is the typical beginner profile, and it is exactly where most of our strongest members started.

 What changed